Qiskit/qiskit-ibm-runtime/docs/limitations.rst

 Runtime limitations
 ===================

-- **Uploading custom quantum programs not supported**
+- **Open-access users can only execute runtime programs on simulators.**

-   At present, uploading custom programs to the Qiskit Runtime is not supported.
+   At present, open-access users can only execute runtime programs on simulators and cannot upload custom programs.
    This will be relaxed in upcoming releases.